 Trees are just one of the natural solutions to climate change.
 As an authority, we will consider the opportunities offered by other solutions such as grassland, wetland and saltmarsh.

 Our commitment to increase tree cover is part of a wider strategy for the protection, restoration and creation of natural solutions to mitigate and adapt to climate change, support biodiversity and promote multiple benefits.

-If you are planting your own trees, read our tree planting advice.
+If you are planting your own trees or seek funding opportunities, read our tree planting advice.